2.3 Receiving Concerns and Undertaking Enquiries

 The Care Act recognises that safeguarding individuals requires multi-agency responsibility and emphasises the need for co-operation and partnership work.
 If there is a suspected crime then the police lead on all criminal investigations (see Section 2.4 Safeguarding and Criminal Investigations).
 Health related concerns should involve organisations such as the relevant Integrated Care Board and / or Health Trust.
 Organisations and agencies are required to respond to safeguarding concerns, and undertake enquiries when these are requested by the local authority.

 Inter-authority safeguarding arrangements

 When a safeguarding concern is raised for an adult who is temporarily in a local authority area where they are not ordinarily resident or for an adult who has been placed in residential or nursing care in another local authority area, the host authority (i.e. the area where the abuse or neglect occurred) will take the lead in terms of responding to the safeguarding concern, using their local safeguarding adult procedures.
-The placing authority / Clinical Commissioning Group should be involved in, and contribute to, any enquiry undertaken.
+The placing authority / Integrated Care Board should be involved in, and contribute to, any enquiry undertaken.
 In certain situations, discussions will need to take place between the host and placing authorities as to who is best placed to take the lead in responding to the concern and coordinate any enquiry.
 For further guidance please refer to the Association of Directors of Adult Social Services (ADASS) Inter-authority Safeguarding Arrangements.

 Where a safeguarding enquiry is being undertaken by a local authority and the adult moves to reside in another local authority then the local authority who is undertaking the enquiry will ensure contact is made with the new local authority to pass on any information as required, and agree roles and responsibilities in concluding the enquiry.